cfh294/WawaGeoScraper/README.md

 [this link](https://www.dropbox.com/s/6qaibtwee8syinm/WawaData.zip?dl=1) to download the shapefile and csv</b>

+## What do you get with this repository
+- wawaScraper.py: A script that does an initial download of the data.
+Instead of running this, you can just [download the result](https://www.dropbox.com/s/6qaibtwee8syinm/WawaData.zip?dl=1).
+- updateWawas.py: A script that updates the existing table in your database to have new values like most recent gas prices.

+### Suggested Use:
+Download the shapefile, use QGIS or OGR to put it in PostgreSQL, then use the update script as needed.
+Only use wawaScraper.py if you need a Wawa location that opened after you downloaded the original data.

 ## Background
 As any born-and-raised Delaware Valley citizen knows, Wawa (particularly its coffee) is the life and blood of the region.
 To misquote [a certain 4chan